newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/daycare-license.md

 > **Once completed, you will have:**
 >
-> - A Child Care Center License mailed to you
+> - A child care center license